cs573-22s/reflections/week4.md

 The timestamps given are just the visualizations that I enjoyed the most, but the entire video is well worth watching if you have the tiniest bit of curiosity about wordle or information theory.
 I haven't yet dug through some of their [source code](https://github.com/3b1b/videos/blob/master/_2022/wordle.py), but I would be interested to see how some of these graph (along with the text and animations) are created so smoothly using python.

 Apologies for doing *another* wordle vis, but this one was too good to pass up.

+Side note, it is interesting that none of the wordle vises we have found seem to agree on a starter word?
+This one says crane is best, but the other said completely different things!